 Mobile Plugins:A vast majority of people use mobile devices to browse the internet.
 Your website is no different.
 You need to make sure your website is optimized for mobile.
 These mobile plugins add to the user experience of mobile visitors.

 Ease of Use is one important criterion you should keep in mind.
 How else would you know if it is easy to create and manage your website?
 Both Squarespace and WordPress have their own pros and cons when it comes to ease of use.

 With Squarespace, you get to see your edits live as they happen, thanks to its WYSIWYG (What You See Is What You Get) editor.
-The text you enter will look exactly the same as it appears when you edit it.
-It provides an uncluttered interface which you can easily start using for making changes.
+The text you enter will look the same as it appears when you edit it.
+It provides an uncluttered interface that you can quickly start using for making changes.

 It is well known that WordPress has a learning curve.
 It takes a little time to understand what it means by posts, pages, categories, tags, plugins, etc. However, once you understand these nuances, it is fairly easy to use WordPress.

 Many reviewers highlight the need of coding language when it comes to WordPress.
 This is blatantly false.
 Even a beginner with absolutely zero knowledge of coding can create and manage a WordPress website.
 You do not need to understand HTML or CSS in order to create a website with WordPress.

 One disadvantage of WordPress is that you do not see live edits as you do in Squarespace.
 Changes are made in the backend and you have to preview them before finalizing.

 One key factor while choosing a website builder is Design Options available.
 Both Squarespace and WordPress offer you featured designs that are suitable for particular needs.
 The volume of these design options is very different for each platform.